Financial Planning (FP)

 FP 630 Financial Planning Process/Cases (3 credits)

-Course examines analytical and methodological issues in the preparation and presentation of financial plans to individual clients and client families.
-Students are expected to utilize knowledge and skills obtained in pre-requisite and other courses, as well as from any work experiences, in the analysis, preparation, and presentation of a comprehensive personal financial case and other mini-case studies.
-Substantive topic areas utilized in plan development will include cash flow, income tax, insurance, investment, and estate planning, as well as quantitative skills and techniques.
+This course examines analytical and methodological issues in the preparation and presentation of financial plans to individual clients and client families.
+Students are expected to utilize knowledge and skills obtained in prerequisite and other courses, as well as from any work experiences, in the analysis, preparation and presentation of a comprehensive personal financial case and other mini-case studies.
+Substantive topic areas utilized in plan development will include cash flow, income tax, insurance, investment and estate planning, as well as quantitative skills and techniques.

 Note: Students who intend to practice as Certified Financial Planners (CFP) must take this course to sit for the CFP exam